-This is our second annual statement under the Modern Slavery Act 2015.
-It sets out the steps taken by the Royal National Theatre and its trading subsidiaries (“National Theatre”) during the year ended 31 March 2018 to ensure that slavery and human trafficking is not taking place in any of our supply chains and in any part of our business.
-Of its subsidiaries, only National Theatre Staging Ltd is required to make this statement, but our efforts to combat modern slavery and human trafficking extend across all the entire business of the National Theatre.
+This is our third annual statement under the Modern Slavery Act 2015.
+It sets out the steps taken by the Royal National Theatre and its trading subsidiaries (“National Theatre”) during the year ended 31 March 2019 to ensure that slavery and human trafficking is not taking place in any of our supply chains and in any part of our business.
+Of its subsidiaries, only National Theatre Staging Ltd is required to make this statement, but our efforts to combat modern slavery and human trafficking extend across the entire business of the National Theatre.

 Our anti-slavery and human trafficking policies and steps taken

 In 2018/19 we continued to assess potential risk areas in our relationships with the many contractors and suppliers we use.
 We have built on the foundation work commenced in 2016/17 which was progressed in 2017/18 and ensure that high risk areas are identified and addressed in any new contractual relationship.

 We continue to include contractual representations by suppliers in our standard purchase orders and contracts for the supply of services that their businesses are free from modern slavery.
 Our service contracts also contain provisions enabling us to terminate contracts should any instances of modern slavery occur.

 We have maintained our focus on contracts which entail the supply of labour as we consider this area to be at greatest risk of modern slavery.
 In previous years we have focused on contracts for information technology, housekeeping, security and food and beverage supplies.
 We have maintained our efforts in these areas by including anti-modern slavery provisions in contracts and working with suppliers with their own policies and practices to counter modern slavery and human trafficking.